Russian demand for sanctions relief threatens Iran nuclear talks

 Lavrov’s comments on Saturday suggest Russia is seeking a far broader exemption, a senior Western diplomat said.
 If so, that would be “a serious problem for the negotiation,” he said.

-With almost all of the final details now ironed out, any new demand would inevitably prolong the negotiation and “in the current environment any delay is risky,” the diplomat added.
+With almost all of the final details now ironed out, any new demand would inevitably prolong the negotiation, and “in the current environment, any delay is risky,” the diplomat added.